- Sci-fi comic about ancient things people find in melting icebergs

-The machine gave the same answer to all Seder’s predecessors, according to the remnants of its memory.
+The machine gave the same answer to all Seder’s predecessors, according to its memory archives.
 Usually, not much came out of it, but for this boy the outcome was different.
-The answer sowed a doubt in Seder’s mind, and as the time passed, this doubt only grew.
+The answer sowed doubt in Seder’s mind, and as time passed, this doubt only grew.

-“I want to visit both places!”
-Was the first phase: a little kid, a dreamer who believed everything was possible.
+“I want to visit both places!” was the first phase: a little kid, a dreamer who believed everything was possible.

 “I will choose nothing!” was the next phase, Seder becoming an angry, stubborn teen.
 “I will stay on the Island forever!”

 This idea, in its sweet rebellious triumph, brought new fire and new meaning into Seder’s life.

 He spent long days exploring the Island down to its darkest and most dangerous places.
 Inspired by the idea, Seder stormed the unknown with the persistence of a sea wave that, weak as it is, eventually breaks up the hardest rocks.
 He learned the secrets if he could and stole them if he couldn’t.
 He studied nature and questioned Tutors.
 He sought answers and found many.